McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   This change will only affect your installation if you've not set the `themeVariant` parameter in your `config.toml`.
 [If you still want to use the Learn color variant]({{%relref "basics/customization/#learn-variant" %}}), you have to explicitly set `themeVariant="learn"` in your `config.toml`.

-  Note, that this will also affect your site if viewed with Internet Explorer 11 and can not reconfigured as it does not support CSS variables.
+  Note, that this will also affect your site if viewed with Internet Explorer 11 and can not be reconfigured as it does not support CSS variables.

-- **Change**: Due to a bug, that we couldn't fix in a general manner for all configurations, we decided to remove `--MENU-SEARCH-BOX-ICONS-color`.
+- **Change**: Due to a bug, that we couldn't fix in a general manner for color variants, we decided to remove `--MENU-SEARCH-BOX-ICONS-color`.

 - **New**: With this release we have introduced a lot more color variables you can use in [your color variants]({{%relref "basics/customization/#mine-variant" %}}).
-Your old variants will still work and don't need to be changed as apropriate default values are used by the theme.
+Your old variants will still work and don't need to be changed as apropriate fallback values are used by the theme.
 Nevertheless, the new colors allow for much more customization.

-  This feature was implemented to let the theme support dark color variants.
+  This feature was implemented to allow dark mode color variants.

 - **New**: You can now configure multiple color variants in your `config.toml`.
-In this case, the first variant is the default, choosen on first view and a theme switch will be shown in the menu footer.
+In this case, the first variant is the default chosen on first view and a theme switch will be shown in the menu footer.
 See the [documentation]({{%relref "basics/customization/#multiple-variants" %}}) for configuration.

   Note, that the new theme switch will not work with Internet Explorer 11 as it does not support CSS variables.